Semandr/js-theory/data-strucrures-strings/README.md

 - Rest pattern basically collects the elements that are unused in the destructuring assignment.
 - Rest pattern always must be the last in the destructuring assignment
 - Rest parameter we can use as function argument

+#

+## Short-circuiting

+### What I learned:

+- **||** If the first value is true, then it will be returned immediately.
+The rest of the values will not even be considered.
+- **&&** This "short circuit" works in exactly the opposite way.
+Returns the first false value and stops.
+If all values are false, then the last false value will be returned.